mdkamran-stack/Devops_interview-question-asked_2025/intequestions/Docker_int.md

 ## we can run to nginx server because they are using seprate namespaces they run in same port they are not conflict
 docker run -d --name=web1 nginx docker run -d --name=web2 nginx

+## there are two types of partitions lvm and standard partions
+lvm we can extend but standard partition we cant extend

 ## we can trigger any command without login
 docker exec -it web1 touch /roo/abc